Ondrej Rigo: Survivor

-Jana B. stayed in the flat she was attacked in for a long time, not feeling the need to move.
+Jana Bartošíková stayed in the flat she was attacked in for a long time, not feeling the need to move.
 Other sources claim she got a dog and had to have a light on during the night for seven years after the attack, afterwards finally moving out from the apartment.

 Death

 Rigo died on 14 June 2022, aged 66, at the Trenčín prison hospital.